roshanx911/roshanx911.github.io/_posts/2020-08-14-crud-admin-panel-part-1.markdown

 ![alt text](https://i.imgur.com/twEiAy7.png)

 > Now you have created an Admin-Panel and log-into it.
-For further development of CRUD Admin-Panel Web-Application read the below articles.<hr />
+For further development of CRUD Admin-Panel Web-Application read the below articles.

+* * *

 > [CRUD Admin-Panel with Bootstrap, PHP & MySQL Part-1 (Admin-Panel)][Part-1]
 >